 You have an account.
 You know the type of content you’ll post.
 Now, it’s time to think about your following.
 Who is your best audience?
 Ideally, the people who follow your Instagram account are the same ones who will gladly pay for your products and services.
 However, Instagram is a huge network so it may be difficult to reach the right people.
 That’s why there are certain techniques you can use to grow your following, such as:

 - Create relatable and shareable content (this is the cardinal rule of any social network)

 - Follow for follow.
 It’s a time-consuming tactic, but it allows you to carefully select the people you target.
 For this, check the accounts of your competitors and target users that engage with their content.

 - Shoutouts.
 This technique is quite common among Instagram users.
 The sense of community is highly valued.
 Basically, you create a post where you mention another Instagram account and they do the same for you.
 This way, followers on both accounts will be exposed to a different view of the same niche they like.
 You’ll get some brand awareness in return.

 There are other cool tactics one can try to grow their following.
 You can find them all in the Foundr’s guide of using Instagram to grow your business.

 From a platform that only has pictures, Instagram slowly evolved into a social network that has two different types of video features.

-First, we have Instagram stories (or Insta stories), which started as a way to give content creators more room to express their creativity and keep users engaged (they go away after 24 hours).
-However, these are bite-sized clips since a story can only hold 15 seconds of video.
+First, we have Instagram stories (or Insta stories), which started as a way to give content creators more room to express their creativity.
+It keeps users engaged (they go away after 24 hours).
+These are bite-size clips.
+A story can only hold 15 seconds of video.

-This guest blog article was was written by Stewart Dunlop who is a full-time content marketer at Foundr and a part-time Stephen King reader, gamer, and footballer.
+This guest blog article was was written by Stewart Dunlop who is a full-time content marketer at Foundr.
+He is also a part-time Stephen King reader, gamer, and footballer.